esper-io/console_docs/docs/pipeline/README.md

 ![pipeline main screen](./image/Pipeline-main.png)

-The landing page displays a summary of all the Pipeline runs for the enterprise.
+The landing page displays a summary of all the Pipelines and the Runs for the enterprise.
 Click the ellipsis for a particular run to view the pipeline or cancel a run.
 The Pipelines tab displays all the pipelines created for the enterprise.
 You can also create a new pipeline.